PRESS RELEASE: HAMILTON STAR HEADLINES VARIETY SHOW IN DENVER

 Drag Queens, Circus Acts and Entertainers join together to support Local Gay Youth

-DENVER, CO - March 14, 2019 - Give 5 Productions, a live music and entertainment company, announces second annual “Fabaganza” variety show on Monday, April 22, 2019, at 6:00 PM at The Clocktower Cabaret in downtown Denver.
+DENVER, CO - April 9, 2019 - Give 5 Productions, a live music and entertainment company, announces second annual “Fabaganza” variety show on Monday, April 22, 2019, with doors at 6:00 PM and show at 7:00 PM at The Clocktower Cabaret in downtown Denver.
 Proceeds will benefit the GLBT Community Center of Colorado’s youth division “Rainbow Alley” and will feature a variety of drag, circus, and musical numbers pushing the boundaries of gender confines.

-The list of performers includes Gregory Treco, star of Broadway’s Hamilton, queer acts from Phantom Circus, Denver drag queens, The Beverly Belles - a vintage-inspired female singing trio performing numbers from their new 1960s rock show, Shelvis - a female Elvis performer, BLACK IRIS collective - a new female singing trio DJ fusion band, and the evening will be hosted by drag queen Shirley Delta Blow.
+The list of performers includes Gregory Treco, Aurora, CO native and star of Broadway’s Hamilton, aerialist Staza Stone from Phantom Circus, drag queen Jessica L’ Whor, The Beverly Belles - a vintage-inspired female singing trio performing numbers from their new 1960s rock show, Shelvis - a female Elvis performer, BLACK IRIS collective - a new female singing trio DJ fusion band, Denver theatre favorites Shannan Steele, Kenny Moten, Markus Warren, Abby McInerney and others; and the evening will be hosted by drag queen Shirley Delta Blow.

-Male DJs from TH Entertainment will slowly shed clothing throughout the evening based on donation level from the audience and donated items from Broadway shows and Denver retailers will be up for live auction.
-Give 5 Productions is actively seeking more auction items.
+Male DJs from TH Entertainment will slowly shed clothing throughout the evening based on donation level from the audience.

 Guests are encouraged to bring cash as all tips will be directly donated to the Center.
 Checks are also accepted.
 Tickets for the show can be purchased through The Clocktower Cabaret’s website.